This post was updated on January 9, 2025

 Overall Score TWP 1500 Series at 2 Year Period: 8.5

-TWP products like 1500 and 100 Series Stains are known to produce a durable, long-lasting finish.
-They have always been a favorite of ours and are consistently one of our top choice stains.
-We personally use the TWP stains on 300+ deck restorations annually.
-Ease of application, a beautiful finish, and easy recoating make TWP 1500 an outstanding professional-grade stain for all exterior wood projects.
+TWP products, including the 1500 and 100 Series Stains, are known for delivering a durable, long-lasting finish.
+They’ve always been a favorite of ours and remain consistently at the top of our list of recommended stains.
+We personally use TWP stains on over 300 deck restorations annually.

 Product Information: